pavel-maiseichyk/LCalendar_KMM/README.md

 3. Install the APK on your Android device.
 4. Launch LCalendar and enjoy!

-Unfortunately, the iOS version is currently unavailable for direct download.
-However, you can download the project and run it from Xcode to see the demo.
+Unfortunately, the iOS version is currently unavailable for direct downloading.

 ## Contributing